ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 ## [What is the presentation compiler](#what-is-the-presentation-compiler)

-The above mentioned post by the Scala IDE teams defines the Presentation compiler as follows:
+The above mentioned post by the Scala IDE teams defines the presentation compiler as follows:

 > The Scala IDE for Eclipse uses the Scala Presentation Compiler, a faster